 On the other hand, if you ever have aged a wine kit for a couple of years, you know that even value-priced can improve dramatically.
 A decade ago I forgot a bottle of Riesling I had made from an entry-level kit.
 When I found it again it was over six years old.
 I opened it, intending to find out if it had spoiled in any kind of novel way, and maybe analyze it in the lab for flaws.

-It was one the most delicious wines I've ever tasted.
-In the cool dark of my cellar it grew into a wine of lean, racy acidity, zesty fruit and endless aromas of blossoms.
+It was one of the most delicious wines I've ever tasted.
+In the cool dark of my cellar, it grew into a wine of lean, racy acidity, zesty fruit, and endless aromas of blossoms.
 Lab schmab, I drank it all with lunch and took a nap.

 A Long Heritage of Unaged Wine